-The observed average latency period from the average exposure is currently approximately 49 years for cross claims (2019/20 was 47 years), and it is generally increasing at about 0.9 years for each passing year.
+The observed average latency period from the average exposure is currently approximately 47 years for cross claims, and it is generally increasing at about 0.75 years for each passing year.

 Our latency model assumes a "normal distribution" and the chart seems to (in broad terms) support that assumption at this time, whilst noting that smaller claim numbers will lead to more volatility (and a lower 'goodness of fit').